 It would be nice if we all had crystal balls, but the fact is there’s no way to know if you’ll be laid off today, tomorrow, or next week.
 Still, you can do some predicting of your own.
 Ask yourself how easy it would be to find a new job if you lost your current one.
 Do you live in an area where unemployment rates are high?
 If you do, you might want to think twice about putting down roots.
 Make sure you’re job is secure as possible before taking on a loan.

 3. Are you good at paying your bills?

 Be honest.
 Do you pay your bills on time?
-Or are you constantly robbing Peter to pay Paul?
+Or are you continually robbing Peter to pay Paul?
 If you are, you’re not ready for a mortgage.
-Getting behind on a mortgage is serious business.
-You don’t just stand to lose a credit limit, you’ll lose the roof over your head.
+Getting behind on a mortgage is a serious business.
+You don’t just stand to lose a credit limit; you’ll lose the roof over your head.

 4. Do you have a lot of debt?